AyatM711/CodVeda-_Intership/level3_task1.md

 | **Actual: No Churn** | 452 | 4 |
 | **Actual: Churn** | 22 | 56 |

-**Interpretation:** Out of 78 customers who actually churned in the test set, the tuned model correctly caught 56 (71.8% recall) while only misclassifying 4 loyal customers as churn risks (out of 456) — a strong balance of catching real churners without generating excessive false alarms.
+**Interpretation:** Out of 78 customers who actually churned in the test set, the tuned model correctly caught 56 (71.8% recall) while only misclassifying 4 loyal customers as churn risks (out of 456) a strong balance of catching real churners without generating excessive false alarms.

 ## Feature Importance

 The tuned Random Forest's feature importances revealed the strongest churn predictors:

-1. **Total day charge** — the single strongest predictor
+1. **Total day charge** :the single strongest predictor
-2. **Total day minutes** — closely tied to charge (as expected, since charge is derived from minutes)
+2. **Total day minutes** :closely tied to charge (as expected, since charge is derived from minutes)
-3. **Customer service calls** — customers calling support more often are meaningfully more likely to churn
+3. **Customer service calls** :customers calling support more often are meaningfully more likely to churn
-4. **International plan** — subscribers to this plan show a distinctly different churn pattern
+4. **International plan** : subscribers to this plan show a distinctly different churn pattern

-Interestingly, **evening, night, and weekend usage metrics contributed far less** to the model's predictions than daytime usage and service call frequency — suggesting churn is driven primarily by daytime cost sensitivity and support experience, not overall usage volume.
+Interestingly, **evening, night, and weekend usage metrics contributed far less** to the model's predictions than daytime usage and service call frequency  suggesting churn is driven primarily by daytime cost sensitivity and support experience, not overall usage volume.

 ## Visual Findings
 <img width="875" height="216" alt="image" src="https://github.com/user-attachments/assets/135d5b51-c3d3-437d-b143-f42a8992d745" />

-- **Left panel:** Bar comparison of all four metrics across the three baseline models — visually confirms Random Forest's consistent lead.
+- **Left panel:** Bar comparison of all four metrics across the three baseline models  visually confirms Random Forest's consistent lead.
 - **Center panel:** Confusion matrix for the tuned Random Forest, showing strong true-negative performance and solid true-positive recall.
 - **Right panel:** Feature importance ranking, highlighting daytime usage and customer service calls as the dominant churn signals.

 ## Conclusion

-Random Forest — both in its default and tuned forms — substantially outperformed Logistic Regression and Decision Tree for this churn prediction task, primarily due to its ability to capture non-linear relationships between usage patterns and churn behavior.
+Random Forest : both in its default and tuned forms  substantially outperformed Logistic Regression and Decision Tree for this churn prediction task, primarily due to its ability to capture non-linear relationships between usage patterns and churn behavior.
 The tuned model achieves strong precision (93%) with reasonable recall (72%), making it suitable for a retention campaign where the business wants to target likely churners without wasting outreach on many false positives.

 **Business takeaway:** Retention efforts should prioritize customers with high daytime charges and 4+ customer service calls these are the two clearest early-warning signals identified by the model.